 In the general medical wards, all admissions will be screened with SPICT.
 Using SPICT encourages a ‘thinking ahead’ approach to care and avoids acute episodes of care being looked at in isolation.
 Staff are encouraged to recognise the uncertain but predictable patterns that emerge with advanced long term illnesses and other life limiting conditions and provide appropriate care, based on a changing health picture.
 This will influence decision making and care in a positive way and present previously missed opportunities to have important discussions that will influence decision making and future care.

 SPICT will form part of core documentation for all patients (on the reverse of the NEWS chart).
-Alongside education on the use of NEWS chart and reliable response stickers, staff will also receive education in key aspects of advance and anticipatory care planning (ACP or AnCP).
+Alongside education on the use of NEWS chart and reliable response stickers, staff also receive education in key aspects of anticipatory care planning (ACP).
 All ward staff are encouraged to recognise the important role they play in this process and the need to ensure any care planning discussion is documented and communicated to Primary Care Teams at discharge.

 It is hoped that SPICT will link with Scotland-wide initiatives such as; DNACPR (Do not attempt CPR), anticipatory care planning and electronic patient care plans/ records such as KIS to promote high quality, coordinated supportive & palliative care.